 - Depreciation deduction: $7,500/39 years*

-Keep in mind that depreciation deductions on your home office may increase the amount of profit on a home sale that’s subject to taxes.
+Pro Tip: Depreciation deductions on your home office may increase the amount of profit on a home sale that’s subject to taxes.
 Most taxpayers don’t owe income tax on up to $250,000 of profit if you’re a single filer, $500,000 for joint filers.
-Consult with a qualified tax professional on how depreciation deductions affect your tax liability when you sell.
+Talk to a tax professional on how depreciation deductions affect your tax liability when you sell.

 This article provides general information about tax laws and consequences, but shouldn’t be relied upon as tax or legal advice applicable to particular transactions or circumstances.
 Consult a tax professional for such advice.